Skys-Development/Ticket-Discord-Bot/README.md

 # 🎟️ Ticket Discord Bot
 A simple and powerful ticket system built with Discord.js v14.
-Easily manage support tickets in your server using buttons and slash commands.
+Easily manage support tickets in your server using buttons.

 ## 🌟 Features
 - 📨 Create support tickets via a button
 - 🔒 Staff-only ticket closing system
 - ⏳ Cooldown system to prevent spam
 - 📥 Ticket logs sent to a log channel
-- 🧩 Slash command support (`/ping`)
 - 🎯 Custom channel names and permissions
 - 🔄 Live bot status updates with open ticket count

 ## 📋 Commands
-- `/ping` – Check the bot’s latency
-> All other interactions are button-based for a clean user experience.
+> All interactions are button-based for a clean user experience.

 ## 🛠️ Setup & Installation
 1. Clone the repo: